Squabbling Over Wills | Curtis Parkinson

 Amy Winehouse – Dying Without A Will

-Despite Fielder-Civil receiving a divorce pay-out of £250,000 in July 2009; he is entitled to make a claim against the estate under the Inheritance (Provision for Family and Dependents) Act 1975.
-Importantly, he can press on with a claim provided he has not remarried.
+The matter seemed to be satisfactorily settled.
+Yet ex-husband Blake Fielder-Civil appears to be pursuing a claim for a £1 million lump sum and a monthly allowance to meet his lifestyle needs.
+Despite Fielder-Civil receiving a divorce pay-out of £250,000 in July 2009, he is entitled to make a claim against the estate under the Inheritance (Provision for Family and Dependents) Act 1975.
+He can press on with a claim, provided he has not remarried.

-If the courts determine that the settlement did amount to a clean break, the claim would not be permitted.
-Should it be found that there’s enough evidence that there wasn’t a clean break, it’s a fair assumption that his legal team will make every effort to convince the Court that he is entitled to bring a claim ‘out of time’ under the 1975 Act.
+Allegedly, he’s stating that the settlement did not amount to a clean break from the marriage.
+A factor that allows him to bring this claim.
+The claim would not be permitted if the courts determine that the settlement amounts to a clean break.
+If there’s enough evidence that there wasn’t a clean break, it’s a fair assumption that his lawyers will try to convince the Court that he is entitled to bring a claim ‘out of time’.

 Claims Out of Time

-It will certainly be one to watch.
+It will undoubtedly be one to watch.
 Whatever the outcome, it’s clear had Ms Winehouse had a will and the Fielder-Civil’s £250,000 pay-out been made as a “full and final divorce settlement” amount (allegedly not the case) the claim would be questionable.

 Aretha Franklin – Multiple (Handwritten) Wills